Back to blog

 Reminder messages can be a gentle nudge in the right direction for your recipients, or they can be more direct.

 It all depends on your relationship with the recipient and the purpose of the email.
-If you need to send a reminder email, here are the key areas you should cover:
+If you need to send a reminder email, cover these key areas:

 This is your first chance to get the recipient's attention, so make it count.
 Write a clear subject line.
 For example, "Reminder: Invoice #12345 Due on [Date]"